openstack-archive/searchlight/doc/source/contributor/feature-requests-bugs.rst

 ========

-Our process is meant to allow users, developers, and operators to express their desires for new features using Launchpad blueprints.
+Our process is meant to allow users, developers, and operators to express their desires for new features using Storyboard blueprints.
 A review of blueprints is done regularly.
 These may turn directly into features, or for complex requests, additional specifications ("specs") may be needed.

 The workflow is very simple:

-* If something is clearly broken, submit a `bug report`_ in Launchpad.
+* If something is clearly broken, submit a `bug report`_ in Storyboard.
-* If you want to change or add a feature, submit a `blueprint`_ in Launchpad.
+* If you want to change or add a feature, submit a `blueprint`_ in Storyboard.
 * Searchlight drivers may request that you submit a `specification`_ to gerrit to elaborate on the feature request
 * Significant features require `Release Notes`_ to be included when the code is merged